craftcms/docs/docs/4.x/upgrade.md

 # Upgrading from Craft 3

-The first step to upgrading your site to Craft 4 is updating the CMS itself.
+The smoothest way to upgrade to Craft 4 is to start with a [fully-updated Craft 3 project](/3.x/updating.md).

 ## Preparing for the Upgrade

-Before you begin, make sure that:

-- you’ve reviewed the changes in Craft 4 further down this page
+Let’s take a moment to audit the current state of your site, and make sure:

+- your **live site** is running [the latest version of Craft 3](https://craftcms.com/knowledge-base/preparing-for-craft-4#update-to-the-latest-version-of-craft-3)
+- you have the most recent Craft 3-compatible version of all plugins installed, and you’ve verified that Craft 4-compatible versions are available
+- there are no [deprecation warnings](https://craftcms.com/knowledge-base/preparing-for-craft-4#fix-deprecation-warnings) to be fixed
 - all your environments meet Craft 4’s [minimum requirements](requirements.md)
     - [PHP 8.0.2+ and MySQL 5.7.8+, MariaDB 10.2.7+, or PostgreSQL 10+](https://craftcms.com/knowledge-base/preparing-for-craft-4#upgrade-your-environment)
     - newly-required PHP extensions: [BCMath](https://www.php.net/manual/en/book.bc.php) and [Intl](http://php.net/manual/en/book.intl.php)
-- your site is running [the latest **Craft 3.7** release](https://craftcms.com/knowledge-base/preparing-for-craft-4#update-to-the-latest-version-of-craft-3)
-- you have the most recent (Craft 3-compatible) version of all plugins installed, and you’ve verified that they’ve been updated for Craft 4
-- you’ve made sure there are no [deprecation warnings](https://craftcms.com/knowledge-base/preparing-for-craft-4#fix-deprecation-warnings) anywhere that need fixing
+- you’ve reviewed the changes in Craft 4 further down this page and understand what work may lie ahead, post-upgrade

-Once you’ve completed everything above you can continue with the upgrade process.
+Once you’ve completed everything above, you’re ready to start the upgrade process.

 ::: tip
-If you’ve got custom plugins or modules, running Craft’s [Rector](extend/updating-plugins.md#rector) ruleset might save you some time!
+If your project uses custom plugins or modules, we have an additional [extension upgrade guide](extend/updating-plugins.md).
 :::

 ## Performing the Upgrade

-The best way to upgrade a Craft 3 site is to get everything squeaky-clean and up to date all at once, then proceed like it’s a normal software update.
+Like [any other update](updating.md), it’s essential that you have a safe place to test the upgrade prior to rolling it out.

+These steps assume you have a local development environment that meets Craft 4’s [requirements](requirements.md), and that any changes made [in preparation for the upgrade](#preparing-for-the-upgrade) have been deployed to your live site.

-1. Pull a fresh database backup down from your production environment and import it locally.
+1. Capture a fresh database backup from your live environment and import it.
 2. If your database has `entrydrafts` and `entryversions` tables, check them for any meaningful data.
 Craft 3.2 stopped using these tables when drafts and revisions became elements, and the tables will be removed as part of the Craft 4 install process.
 3. Make sure you don’t have any pending or active jobs in your queue.
-4. Run `php craft project-config/rebuild` and make sure all background tasks have completed.
+4. Run `php craft project-config/rebuild` and allow any new background tasks to complete.
-5. Create a new database backup just in case things go sideways.
+5. Capture a database backup _of your local environment_, just in case things go sideways.
-6. Edit your project’s `composer.json` to require `"craftcms/cms": "^4.0.0"` and Craft-4-compatible plugins all at once.\
+6. Edit your project’s `composer.json` to require `"craftcms/cms": "^4.0.0"` and Craft-4-compatible plugins all at once.
-(You may also need to update your platform requirement to `php: "8.0.2"`.)
     ::: tip
-    You’ll need to manually edit each plugin version in `composer.json`, and you may need to change your [`minimum-stability`](https://getcomposer.org/doc/04-schema.md#minimum-stability)—and include `"prefer-stable": true`—if you’re including beta versions of plugins.
+    You’ll need to manually edit each plugin version in `composer.json`.
+If any plugins are still in beta, you may need to change your [`minimum-stability`](https://getcomposer.org/doc/04-schema.md#minimum-stability) and [`prefer-stable`](https://getcomposer.org/doc/04-schema.md#prefer-stable) settings.
     :::
+    You may also need to add `"php": "8.0.2"` to your [platform](https://getcomposer.org/doc/06-config.md#platform) requirements.
 7. Run `composer update`.
+8. Make any required changes to your [configuration](#configuration).
-8. Run `php craft migrate/all`.
+9. Run `php craft migrate/all`.

-Now that you’ve upgraded your install to use Craft 4, please take some time to review the changes on this page and update your project.
+Your site is now running Craft 4!
+If you began this process with no deprecation warnings, you may be done.

+::: warning
+Thoroughly review the list of changes on this page, making note of any features you use in templates or modules.
+Only a fraction of your site’s code is actually evaluated during an upgrade, so it’s your responsibility to check templates and modules for consistency.
 You may also need to follow any plugin-specific upgrade guides, like [Upgrading to Commerce 4](/commerce/4.x/upgrading.md).
+:::

-Once you’ve verified everything’s looking great, commit your updated `composer.json`, `composer.lock`, and `config/project/` directory and roll those changes out normally into each additional environment.
+Once you’ve verified everything’s in order, commit your updated `composer.json`, `composer.lock`, and `config/project/` directory (along with any template, configuration, or module files that required updates) and deploy those changes normally in each additional environment.

-::: tip
+### Optional Steps

+These steps aren’t required to use Craft 4, but it’s the perfect time to do some housekeeping.

+#### MySQL Character Sets

 If you’re using MySQL, we recommend running [`php craft db/convert-charset`](console-commands.md#db-convert-charset) along with the upgrade process to ensure optimal database performance.

-:::
+#### Entry Script

+The [Craft starter project](https://github.com/craftcms/craft) is kept up-to-date with new Craft features, and will occasionally have official recommendations for your entry scripts (`index.php` and the `craft` CLI executable), configuration structure, etc. It’s a good idea to look this over keep your upgraded projects as similar as possible to fresh ones.

+Changing your entry script(s) may also involve updating [DotEnv](https://github.com/vlucas/phpdotenv) via `composer.json`.
+As long as its use in the entry script is compatible with the required version, you’re fine—Craft doesn’t rely on it, internally.

 ## Configuration